AndrewArnitaCap/bookstore-backend/README.md

     14. You can then click on the USERS table and check the user you just created!

 ##  Test API endpoints in Postman
 I will use a POST example to demonstrate how to be authorized to test the API (the same thing applies to the other endpoints as well)

-First, run you spring boot application by selecting BookstoreBackendApplication and clicking the run button, and wait till your application loads.
+First, run the spring boot application by selecting BookstoreBackendApplication and clicking the run button, and wait till your application loads.
 ### Steps to test POST request to create a book:
 1. Open Postman
-2. **Follow the Authentication steps mentioned earlier to create a user**
+2. **Follow the Authentication steps mentioned earlier to create a user before continuing**
 3. After the user has been created, add a new POST request
 4. Add this URL: **http://localhost:8080/api/books**
 5. Click on the Body tab > Raw > JSON
 6. Create a book JSON object and make sure the fields are neither NULL nor BLANK, e.g:
    `{"title":  "Think and Grow Rich","author":  "Napoleon Hill", "price":  89.99
    }`